 - Focus on the positive.
 It is so important to show that a positive attitude leads to happiness and success.
 Wherever positive draw your child’s attention to the good in any situation so that he/ she realises there is always a choice how to see events that happen to us.
 Being positive will create a healthy family atmosphere.
 This kind of atmosphere creates security and if a child learns how to see the positive even in the most difficult situations, this will make the world a much better place to live.
 This will breed confidence.

 - Discuss mistakes that your child makes.
-Help him/ her to see them as ways to learn.
+Help him/ her to see them as stepping stones to learning.
 Always discuss what lessons can be learnt from the experience of making a mistake and ensure that you discuss the difference between a mistake and failure.
 Let your child discuss with you how to avoid the mistake again and how he can approach the challenge in a different way next time.
 The most important thing to teach is that no-one succeeds without making mistakes and that the fear of making a mistake should never prevent us from trying.
-Young people have a natural approach to life which involves jumping in and learning by making mistakes so use this natural ability but discuss the need to think about possible consequences of our actions.
+Young people have a natural approach to life which involves jumping in and learning by making mistakes so encourage your child to use this but discuss the need to think about possible consequences of our actions.

 - No nagging – this serves no purpose but as parents we often do this without thinking.
 Nagging is the opposite of listening and discussing.
 By nagging you create bad feelings.
 Nagging also develops into negative comments and we have already said that in order to create self esteem in your child you should focus on the positive.